Scottish forward Claire Emslie joined Man City Women on 1 July 2017.

 Upon finishing high school, the then-midfielder opted to embark on a new and exciting challenge, studying exercise physiology at Florida Atlantic University.
 She played for their college team and enjoyed plenty of success as a forward with the Owls, becoming her side’s all-time record goalscorer and being named Student Athlete of the Year in her final term.

-On the international stage, she has represented Scotland at every level from Under-15 and hopes her experiences will benefit the Blues.
+On the international stage, she has represented Scotland at every level from Under-15, including having made 17 senior appearances and scored three goals.